AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 > ... and so on, let me know if you spot any others!

 The [NoSQL Workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) model is [available for download](product-comments-nosql-wb-v2.json).
-This is a **great** tool which I'd strongly recommend using when working with DynamoDB.
+NoSQL Workbench is a **great** tool, try it out if you haven't already.

 In the final post, we will add some statistics, pagination and an API.
 Thanks for following along so far!